Ashley Neighbourhood Plan

 Once there is a neighbourhood plan in place it becomes part of the statutory development plan and the local planning authority has to take it into consideration when making decisions on planning applications in the area

-Creating a Neighbourhood Plan
+Progress on Creating Ashley's Neighbourhood Plan

 - Create a vision statement which encompasses how Ashley wants its community to develop over the next ten to twenty years which meets local needs and also has meaning to local people